liamrosenfeld/resume/resume.typ

   writeup: "",
   description: [
     - Website so students can crowdsouce the location of friendly campus cats to pet
-    - Built using Rust, React, and PostgreSQL for ease of development and stability
+    - Built in a team of four using Rust, React, and PostgreSQL for ease of development and stability ],
-    - Built in a team of four organized using Agile
-  ],
   isDigital: isDigital
 )